 - Tadpole with legs: after about nine weeks, the tadpole’s hind legs appear, the front legs develop, and the tail begins to shorten and eventually disappears.

 - Adult frog: approximately 12 weeks after the egg was laid, a fully developed frog is able to leave the water and venture onto land.

-You can see this post on Instagram here.
-Please, always supervise your children while they are learning through play.
-Xo
+Always supervise your children while they are learning through play.

 Have you tried setting up FROG Life-Cycle play trays?
 Leave a comment if you did!